cjamodeo/evokegroup-ulid/readme.md

 A ULID is a 26 charater string consisting of a encoded timestamp followed by 16 random characters.
 This library can also encode a ULID in a UUID format and convert between the 2 formats.

+Requires NodeJS 16+

+Versions for use in the browser is included in `/dist-browser`.

+# Node.js

 ## ulid()

 Generates a ULID.